 HOURS PER WEEK: 40 Hours

-- Ability to work independently and organize multiple tasks.
+- Ability to coach individuals and multiple teams towards shared benchmarks

 WORK EXPERIENCE REQUIREMENTS:

 - 3-5 years’ experience in child/family services, early childhood education or a related field

 - 3-5 years’ experience coordinating work of diverse groups of people

 - 3-5 years’ experience in program implementation and management, including budget development and management

 - Proficiency in budget and planning, grant writing, utilization of community resources, and family support program development and implementation